SoerenMoeller/automaton-maker/README.md

 - Deleting nodes leaves the edges
 - No edge offset drawn on load
 - Arrow offset
-- Toggle end node sets back self edge
+- Start arrow not selectable

 ## Hot features to come
 - Convert the automaton into LaTeX-Code